WH❄️ is STR❄️NGER Than SARC❄️ID❄️SIS?

 answers.
 Along the way, she has also been diagnosed with arthritis, fibromyalgia, Hashimoto's

-(hypothyroid), and small fiber neuropathy, in addition to chronic migraine, endometriosis, and IBS
+(hypothyroid), small fiber neuropathy, Rheumatoid Arthritis, and Sjogren's Syndrome in addition to chronic migraine, endometriosis, and IBS

 that she'd already been living with.
 She has become disabled as a result of these conditions, but